Gregory Crewdson: Early life and education

 Crewdson was born in the Park Slope neighborhood of Brooklyn, New York.
 As a child, he attended Brooklyn Friends School, and then John Dewey High School.

 As a teenager, he was part of a power pop group called Speedies.
 Their song "Let Me Take Your Photo" was used in 2005 by Hewlett-Packard in advertisements to promote its digital cameras.

 Crewdson attended Purchase College, State University of New York, where he initially planned to study psychology.
 At Purchase, he enrolled in a photography course taught by Laurie Simmons and also studied with Jan Groover.
 He received an MFA in photography from the Yale School of Art.

-Life and work
+Life and career

 Crewdson is a professor and the director of graduate studies in photography at Yale School of Art.